f4exb/sdrangel/sdrgui/limerfeusbgui.md

 The dialog is non-modal so that it can be left open and keep the control on LimeRFE while other functions can be used.

-&#9888; Disclaimer: please use this interface and the LimeRFE sensibly by making sure you are licenced to operate it on the selected frequencies.
-If you are a licenced amateur radio you should make sure you operate on the bands allocated in your region as some bands are exclusive to a specific region or country.
+&#9888; Disclaimer: please use this interface and the LimeRFE sensibly by making sure you are licensed to operate it on the selected frequencies.
+If you are a licensed amateur radio you should make sure you operate on the bands allocated in your region as some bands are exclusive to a specific region or country.

 ![LimeRFE USB dialog](../doc/img/LimeRFEUSB_dialog.png)